plugpress-io/cf7-styler-for-divi/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-The Torque Forms Styler module for Divi Builder allows you to style your Contact Form 7, Gravity Forms, and Fluent Forms.
+The Divi Forms Styler module for Divi Builder allows you to style your Contact Form 7, Gravity Forms, and Fluent Forms.

 == Description ==

-<strong>TORQUE FORMS STYLER: THE ULTIMATE SOLUTION FOR STYLING YOUR CONTACT FORMS</strong>
+<strong>DIVI FORMS STYLER: THE ULTIMATE SOLUTION FOR STYLING YOUR CONTACT FORMS</strong>

 ★★★★★